Type theories in category theory: Background and motivation

 \begin{glorious-defn}[Product] For a category $\CC$ and $A,B\in\CC$, the \textit{product object} of $A$ and $B$, denoted $(A\times B)\in\CC$, is an object in $\CC$ equipped with two morphisms $\pi_1\in\CC(A\times B,A)$ and $\pi_2\in\CC(A\times B,B)$ such that for every object $D\in\CC$ with two morphisms $f_1\in\CC(D,A)$ and $f_2\in\CC(D,B)$, there is a unique morphism in $\CC(D, A\times B)$ (called the \textit{product morphism} of $f_1$ and $f_2$) that commutes the following diagram:

 \lessSpace{-1} \end{glorious-defn}

-\begin{lem}[Uniqueness] In a category $\CC$ and $A,B\in\CC$, the product object is unique up to unique isomorphism. \end{lem} \begin{proof} By the definition of product objects, they have unique morphisms towards each other, and these two morphisms are inverse to each other by their uniqueness. \end{proof}
+\begin{lem}[Uniqueness] In a category $\CC$ and $A,B\in\CC$, the product object is unique up to unique isomorphism. \end{lem} \begin{proof} Consider two product objects $P_1,P_2\in\CC$ of $A$ and $B$, then there exists unique morphisms $h_1\in\CC(P_1, P_2)$ and $h_2\in\CC(P_2, P_1)$ commuting the product diagrams.
+Diagrammatically: